-The Compensation Committee, with the advice of its independent compensation consultant, Deloitte LLP, approved an updated peer group in January 2013, which was used for future market comparisons in the 2013 fiscal year.
-The peer group, listed below, includes 15 banks of similar asset and revenue size, revenue mix and business orientation.
+The Compensation Committee, with the advice of its independent compensation consultant, PricewaterhouseCoopers LLP, approved an updated peer group in September 2014, which was used for market comparisons in the 2015 fiscal year.
+The peer group included 13 banks of similar asset and revenue size, revenue mix and business orientation:

-Bar Harbor Bankshares Camden National Corporation Independent Bank Corp.
-Belmont Savings Bank Chemung Financial Corporation Merchants Bancshares, Inc. Berkshire Hills Bancorp Inc. Enterprise Bancorp, Inc. Newport Bancorp Boston Private Financial Holdings, Inc. Hampden Bancorp, Inc. Peoples Federal Bancshares Brookline Bancorp, Inc. Hingham Institution for Savings United Financial Bancorp Inc.
+Bar Harbor Bankshares Hampden Bancorp, Inc.

+Berkshire Hills Bancorp Inc. Hingham Institution for Savings

+Boston Private Financial Holdings, Inc. Independent Bank Corp.

+Brookline Bancorp, Inc. Merchants Bancshares, Inc.

+Camden National Corporation Peoples Federal Bancshares

+Chemung Financial Corporation United Financial Bancorp Inc.

+Enterprise Bancorp, Inc.

-This peer group was used as one market frame of reference for future compensation comparisons.
-In addition, Deloitte LLP provides other relevant market reference points, such as broader financial services and general industry compensation survey data covering companies of similar size to augment this peer group data.
-Given the relatively recent executive transitions, as well as the company's objective to attract and retain the talent necessary to meet its strategic objectives, the company currently relies primarily on the internal judgment of the Compensation Committee for performance and compensation benchmarking using an evaluation of both financial and non-financial goals.
-These goals include launching and growing to scale two new strategic business initiatives, as well as enhancing the operational capacity of the Bank's Community Banking Division.
+This peer group was used as one market frame of reference for compensation comparisons.
+In addition, PricewaterhouseCoopers LLP has provided other relevant market reference points, such as broader financial services and general industry compensation survey data covering companies of similar size to augment this peer group data.
+Given the company's objective to attract and retain the talent necessary to meet its strategic objectives, the company currently relies primarily on the internal judgment of the Compensation Committee for performance and compensation benchmarking using an evaluation of both financial and non-financial goals.
+These goals include growing to scale two new strategic business initiatives, fully deploying the capital raised in May 2012, and enhancing and leveraging the operational capacity of the company.
 As a result, the Compensation Committee has placed less emphasis on total compensation benchmarking during this transition period.